dewminic/react-native-sunshine-conversations/README.md

-# ⚠️ NOTICE: The repo is no longer maintained.

 # react-native-smooch
 React Native wrapper for Smooch.io.
+This repo is forked from https://github.com/zendesk/react-native-sunshine-conversations

+To mtach with the latest Android versions.

 Installing Smooch on React Native